ostasevych/tf-nc/README.md

 # tf-nc
-Building the cloud office for a small organisation.
+A learning project to study CI/CI by building the cloud office for a small organisation.

 The process includes:
 - creation of two EC2 instances: terraform-ci and docker-compose;